This article was first published in June 2016 and is constantly being updated. The last update was in November 2019.

-“L’Ebauchoir” opened in 1995 and is now a landmark of the Aligre district, in the Eastern side of Paris.
+L’Ebauchoir opened in 1995 and is now a landmark Paris bistro in the Aligre district, in the Eastern side of Paris.
 This is the place to go to with your friends and have passionate philosophical discussions while drinking good wine.

 L’Ebauchoir 42, rue de Cîteaux 12th arrdt

-As per the food, the restaurant’s name stems from the tapas style small portions which allow you to taste several specialties of the house in one meal.
+As per the food, the bistro in Paris gets its name from the tapas style small portions which allow you to taste several specialties of the house in one meal.
 Quality products are mixed to compose a refined French cuisine re-interpreting the classics.
 The wine menu is also very comprehensive, made of French “Grands Crus” and small traditional winemakers.

 Les Petits Plats 39 rue des plantes 14th arrdt

 The name is a nod to the Basque coast where the Chef comes from.
 He is a former student of Ducasse and Loiseau, two internationally famous French chefs.
 Four menus are available, one per season.
-All the products are traceable and the chef will be happy to tell you his list of suppliers.
+All the products are traceable where proximity food is the name of the game and the chef will be happy to tell you his list of suppliers.

 Bistrot Belhara 23 rue Duvivier 7th arrdt